bitpay/cordova-plugin-qrscanner/readme.md

 cordova plugin add cordova-plugin-qrscanner
 ```

-On most platforms, simply adding the plugin to the Cordova project will make the `window.QRScanner` global object available once the `deviceready` event propagates.
+Simply adding this plugin to the Cordova project will make the `window.QRScanner` global object available once the `deviceready` event propagates.

 ### Usage